President/Chief Executive Officer

 Pridgen has a Bachelor’s degree in Accounting and Finance from Walla Walla University and is completing an MBA from the University of Oregon.
 Pridgen enjoys outdoor activities such as backpacking, paddling and cycling with his wife, Kim.

-Vice President for Nursing/Chief Nursing Officer
+Vice President/Chief Nursing Officer

 Elsie Graves is the Chief Nursing Officer and Vice President for Patient Care at CTMC.
 Previously, she served as the Chief Nursing Officer for CHRISTUS Santa Rosa Hospital-Westover Hills in San Antonio.